NxPKG/khulnasoft-docs/content/waf/about/waf-attack-score.md

 _Likely clean_ | `likely_clean` | Attack score between `50` and `80`.
 _Clean_ | `clean` | Attack score between `81` and `99`.

-Requests with an attack score of `100` will have a class of _Unscored_ in the Cloudflare dashboard, but you cannot this class value in rule expressions.
+Requests with an attack score of `100` will have a class of _Unscored_ in the Khulnasoft dashboard, but you cannot this class value in rule expressions.

 ---